pokt-network/governance/Ops/dao_launch_roadmap.md

 Technical achievements enabling an Aragon Agent to submit transactions to the Pocket Network (or equivalent cross-chain transactions)

 ### Steps / Available Actions:
-Pocket Network Foundation will configure the Aragon organization with the necessary tooling, then update the ACL with the necessary permissions, subject to supermajority approval by the Legislature and the compliance requirements outlined in the Constitution
+Pocket Network Foundation will configure the Aragon organization with the necessary tooling, then update the ACL with the necessary permissions, subject to supermajority approval by the Council and the compliance requirements outlined in the Constitution

 ## 12: Decentralizing Community Admin